benoitdes/avalanche_forecasting/README.md

 ## Propose approach
 Very few attempts have been done to forecast avalanche danger using machine learning methods.
 Since a few years, many weather, snow and historical forecast information have been made available on the internet as open dataset (see https://donneespubliques.meteofrance.fr/?fond=produit&id_produit=265&id_rubrique=50 for French open datasets).
-Moreover, more and more information about avalanches are reported every year by individuals in an effort to gain knowledge about avalanche processes (see http://www.data-avalanche.org/explore?winter=2018 for french avalanche occurences individually recorded)
+Moreover, more and more information about avalanches are reported every year by professionals as well as individuals in an effort to gain knowledge about avalanche processes (see http://www.avalanches.fr/epa_lobservation-actuelle/ for french avalanche occurences recorded by professionals)

 The goal of this open source project is to evaluate the possibility to improve avalanche danger prediction based on open datasets and individually collected information.
 Current professional forecasts have a good precision but lack of granularity in space: the idea is to use very local information about avalanche activity (based on avalanche occurrences reported by individuals) with snow and weather information made available online to create machine learning models that will be able to forecast avalanche danger in a very fine resolution.